-Retinopathy of Prematurity (re tin OP uh thee of pree mah TURE i tee), also known as ROP, is an eye problem for which premature babies are at high risk.
-Doctors who specialize in the care of children's eyes (pediatric ophthalmologists) examine the eyes of babies who are at risk for ROP.
+Retinopathy of Prematurity (re tin OP uh thee of pree mah TURE i tee), also known as ROP, is an eye problem that affects premature babies.

 What ROP Is